-To apply, applicants must first register on USAJOBS at www.usajobs.gov and create an online federal resume.
+To apply, applicants must first register on USAJOBS and create an online federal resume.
 Your online resume must be typed or you may cut and paste an existing resume into the space provided.
-Once you have completed the registration process, select the "Apply Online" button to the right of the vacancy.
-That button will transfer you to Gateway to State.
-Please note that the deadline to submit completed applications is August 27, 2014.
+Once you have completed the registration process, select the "Apply Online" button to the right of the vacancy (https://www.usajobs.gov/GetJob/ViewDetails/412574900).
+This button will transfer you to Gateway to State.
+Please note that the deadline to submit completed applications is September 23, 2015.

 Please note: Your application is automatically saved as you proceed through it.
 You may interrupt your application process and return to it until you submit it.

-As part of the online application, applicants will be asked to submit the following required documents:
+As part of the online application, applicants must submit the following required documents:

 Once you have completed the online questionnaire, you will be prompted to decide either to upload your documents or to print out cover sheets generated within the application that must be used to fax the above required documents.